polito/students-app/CONTRIBUTING.md

 to [Google's TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html) is encouraged.
 Notably, here are some rules we think are important:

 - Don't use `// @ts-ignore` comments.
 Try to use type narrowing/casting/patching and, when inevitable, use `// @ts-expect-error` comments describing the cause of the error.
 - Do not mark interfaces specially (`IMyInterface` or `MyFooInterface`) unless it's idiomatic in its environment.
 - Respect identifiers casing.
 - When possible, use lambda expressions instead of functions.
 - Don't leave commented statements without a textual explanation.

-## Performance and accessibility considerations
+## Performance considerations

 - Avoid introducing bulky libraries for common actions that can be performed with built-ins or internal utils.
-- Avoid default or namespace imports (`import * as`) and other constructs that impact tree-shaking.
+- Discuss the adoption of libraries with a big impact on bundle size with the rest of the team.
-- Always assign labels to focusable controls (`accessibilityLabel`).
+- If possible, avoid default or namespace imports (`import * as`) and other constructs that impact tree-shaking.

 ## Git workflow